Skip to main content

 Learn about walking path priority and how to set it up.

-Written by mario
+Written by Andrew Brown

 Logiwa offers customizable walking path optimization tailored to your warehouse layout, ensuring efficiency and increased order throughput.
 By optimizing the walking path, your operations become faster, enabling you to handle higher order volumes seamlessly.
 This article will explain how to set up walking path priority and also explain several potential techniques you can use to set priority within your warehouse.